 Before getting ready for our 8:15 dinner, we meandered along the Promenade and enjoyed some sushi and a drink.
 At first, the ship really seemed crowded, but we quickly got used to the high energy level that permeated much of the ship.
 Fortunately, you didn't have to go far to find a quiet spot (like your cabin balcony or the Serenity all-adults area).

 Dinner was on deck 3 aft in the Silver Olympian dining room.
 Ronnie and I both had the prawns and Singapore rice noodles for dinner.
 They were very good.
 I had the delicious gazpacho cold soup, and Ronnie had the creamy tomato.
 We both had salad and Ronnie had the creme brulee for dessert, while I had the yummy chocolate melting cake.
 The late evening entertainment sounded tempting.
 The Venetian Palace, the main show lounge, was having a welcome aboard show.
 Other lounges featured magic, piano bar, karaoke, and adults-only comedy.
 Since the weather was nice, the ship was showing a horror movie at the outdoor Seaside theater.
 We wandered around a little and did some people watching, but decided it was time for bed.

-Page 2 > > Day at Sea and Training a Dolphin in Cozumel > >Continue to 2 of 6 below.
+Page 2 > > Day at Sea and Training a Dolphin in Cozumel > >

 A Day at Sea and Training Dolphins in Cozumel

 Our first day on the Carnival Liberty we were at sea.
 It was kind of windy, but lovely otherwise.
 The outdoor decks were packed with sun worshipers and partiers resting from the previous night and recharging for the current one.
 Ronnie slept in to almost 10 am, but I was happy reading my book on our balcony.
 We ate a late breakfast at Emile's Bistro buffet.
 It was good, and they did have grits to mix with my scrambled eggs.